AfricaAnimalsAsiaEuropeReptilesTurtles

 Name and habitat

-Its name suggests its preferred habitats, including wetlands, forests, mountain areas (the best in terms of food abundance) and fresh water reservoirs: ponds, lakes, streams, rivers and man-made ducts.
+Its name suggests its preferred habitats, including wetlands, forests, mountain areas (the best in terms of food abundance), and freshwater reservoirs: ponds, lakes, streams, rivers, and man-made ducts.

 A mainly aquatic species, it crawls onto the land to bask in the sun and lay eggs, but experts consider it to be a mixed-habitat species.